-Martha Awya '17 hopes to improve access to healthcare
+Martha Khalayi Aywa '17 hopes to improve access to healthcare in Kenya

 Refilwe Kotane '17 aims to be among South Africa's strong-willed female leaders

-MasterCard Foundation Scholar Refilwe (above right) hails from Pretoria, South Africa.
+MasterCard Foundation Scholar Refilwe hails from Pretoria, South Africa.
 At school she was a debater, an athlete, and the president of the Generation Earth Club.
-She would like to study biochemistry and eventually open her own pharmacy to provide care for the neediest of families.
-Refilwe was particularly attracted to Wellesley because of the College's history of developing female leaders.
-She wrote, "South Africa is ready for strong-willed, innovative female leadership, and I am confident that with the right undergraduate education, I will be able to claim this responsibility."
+Refilwe, who was particularly attracted to Wellesley because of the College's history of developing female leaders, wrote, "South Africa is ready for strong-willed, innovative female leadership, and I am confident that with the right undergraduate education, I will be able to claim this responsibility."